henrique-eguchi/challenges/README.md

   - Unit tests are important so I will develop things that's not related to the UI with tests just to avoid having a third-party dependencies to deal with snapshot tests
 - Finished initial plan at 8:08PM
 - Paused progress at 8:08PM

-## Did you make any trade-offs for this project?
-What would you have done differently with more time?

-## What do you think is the weakest part of your project?

-## Is there any other information you’d like us to know?